 Overview of program:

-Therapy services (occupational therapy, physiotherapy and speech-language therapy) are delivered under the Jordan’s Principle – Child First Initiative by RCC and our partners.
-They are for preschool children, children who do not attend school, and for the home needs of school-aged children.
-These services are for children living in First Nations Communities.
+Therapy services (occupational therapy, physiotherapy and speech-language therapy) are delivered to children and their families by the Rehabilitation Centre for Children and our partners through Jordan’s Principle.
+These services are for First Nations preschool children, children who do not attend school, and for the home needs of school-aged children.
 This program is funded by the Federal government.

 Working with the Jordan’s Principle team, therapy services are provided in the community for children and their families.